-Hall came from NBS Washington when JILA was founded in 1962 and performed the first laser experiment at the Institute.
+Hall came from NBS Washington when JILA was lasers into space to probe the fabric of the Universe. founded in 1962 and performed the first laser experiment at the Institute.
 Since then, he has devoted his entire scientific life to the development of stabilized lasers for precision spectroscopy and other applications.
 Jan's generosity with his understanding of lasers is often credited with helping to make JILA an AMO powerhouse.
-This expertise in AMO physics was reaffirmed in 2011 when JILA was selected as an NSF Physics Frontier Center and awarded another five-year grant to support collaborative, cuttingedge research.
+This expertise in AMO physics was reaffirmed in 2011 when JILA was selected as an NSF Physics Frontier Center and awarded another supplying the students with a set of tools, such as five-year grant to support collaborative, cutting-